How to find us

 To and from Palenque, Mexico:

 This route can be traveled via minibus from Palenque to the Mexico/Guatemala border, where you must cross the Usumacinta river by boat and then continue by bus on to Flores, and vice versa.
 While in Palenque, buy your tickets at local travel agencies on the main street.
 Trip duration is approximately 7hrs and costs $30-$40pp.
 You’ll arrive to Flores/Santa Elena around 4 or 5 pm.
-Going to Palenque, the bus can pick you up in El Remate at 4:30am, departing from Flores/Santa Elena at 5am.

 Or you can take a touristic shuttle from El Remate at 7 am.
 They travel via El Ceibo, cost $50 per person.
 They are reliable and you can make reservations with us for this service.
+Also you can do this itinerary by local transport.

 To and from Placencia, Belize: